luzhenyv/sesame/docs/data_structure.md

    - One-to-Many relationship
    - A user can manage multiple family members
    - Each family member belongs to one user (manager)
+   - Relationship is lazy-loaded with selectin strategy
+   - Implemented using SQLAlchemy's relationship with back_populates

 2. User to HealthEvent:
    - One-to-Many relationship
    - A user can create multiple health events
    - Each health event is created by one user
+   - Relationship is implemented using backref
+   - Allows easy access to created events from user object

 3. FamilyMember to HealthEvent:
    - One-to-Many relationship
    - A family member can have multiple health events
    - Each health event belongs to one family member
+   - Relationship is lazy-loaded with selectin strategy
+   - Implemented using SQLAlchemy's relationship with back_populates

+## Technical Details

+1. All timestamps are stored in UTC
+2. UUIDs are used for all primary and foreign keys
+3. String fields have specific length constraints
+4. Relationships use SQLAlchemy's modern typing system with Mapped types
+5. File attachments are stored as arrays of strings for paths and types

 ## Future Extensibility